 Cold - It isn't going to be too difficult to cook in the cold.
 You will need to take some practical steps to ensure that the temperature of the barbecue is sufficiently high to be able to cook.
 If it is a very cold Winter's night then chances are that cooking with the lid on the barbecue and the use of some extra charcoal will be enough.
 Opening the vents will encourage more heat in the barbecue so if you have been cooking Low & Slow with the vents closed half way, or more, you may need to open them up a little more than in the summer.

 Wind - If you are cooking with a barbecue that has a lid then the hardest part is going to be getting the charcoal lit in the first place.
 A starter chimney will help tremendously as you can put this somewhere sheltered.
 If you can move your barbecue to a spot out of the wind this will help too.
 Watch the temperature of the barbecue on a windy day, you may have to take steps to cook a little bit hotter.
 Some extra charcoal will help.

 Keep an eye on the weather forecast, even if it looks good outside now.
 A summer shower can come on quickly but a little preparation will make a big difference.
 I look at the weather forecast often and use it to help me plan what I will cook.
 If it is going to rain I will fix a tarpaulin up over the top of a parasol.
 Dry days are perfect for sitting with a Low and Slow pork shoulder.
 Because a large piece of meat will take time to defrost, assuming it is frozen, make sure it is taken out of the freezer in plenty of time.
 If the weather looks great and the meat won't defrost in time either buy something fresh or cook something different.

-Here is the nearest weather forecast for me.
-You can use the BBC weather forecasting or a local forecaster.
 Some weather forecasting websites can be found in the BBQ Links page.